-Programs/campaigns that involved a specific video game or eSport or related competition, to differentiate a brand and bring the brand's positioning to life.
-The entry can be for how a brand activated with a specific game, league, team or personality, or brand activations for the game, competition, league, team, and/or athlete themselves.
+Programs/campaigns that involved a specific video game, Esports, related competition and/or gaming element to differentiate a brand and bring the brand’s positioning to life.
+The entry can be for how a brand activated with a specific game, league, team or personality, or brand activations for the game, competition, league, team, and/ or athlete themselves.

 Holiday or Seasonal Marketing

-This category will recognize those programs/campaigns that utilized innovative brand activation strategies to support a brand that competed in and leveraged the unique aspects of a specific holiday (Valentine’s Day, Easter, Mother’s Day, Halloween) or themed selling season (Spring Cleaning, Back to School).
+This category will recognize those programs/campaigns that utilized innovative brand activation strategies to support a brand that competed in and leveraged the unique aspects of a specific holiday (Valentine’s Day, Easter, Mother’s Day, Halloween), special day (National Donut Day, for example), or themed selling season (Spring Cleaning, Back to School).

 This category rewards the best use of Influencer Marketing - marketing that utilized individuals, groups of individuals, groups, or associations to help advocate for the brand or product to gain credibility with target consumers as the primary communication tactic/strategy to reach your objectives.
 Programs/campaigns can include any type of influencers, from mini to TikTok stars to national celebrities, and anything in between.

 Programs/campaigns directed toward consumers on a local or regional level or targeted to specific geographic markets of any size.
 Entries in this category will provide information on how the specific area was selected and explain the process of designing the campaign.